-The lecture schedule contains the reading assignments and can be found in the "Lecture Schedule" link on the left, which also lists dates of in-lecture quizzes and exams.
-[Note: no in-lecture quizzes or exams during the pandemic] It is your responsibility to check the lecture schedule to know the dates of quizzes and exams, and to plan appropriately in advance (for example, leaving home early in case of bad traffic).
-Make-up exams will not be given, except in the case of a medical emergency or a planned absence for a legitimate excuse such as a job interview that cannot be rescheduled.
+The lecture schedule contains the reading assignments and can be found in the "Lecture Schedule" link on the left, which also lists dates of quizzes and exams.
+It is your responsibility to check the lecture schedule to know the dates of quizzes and exams, and to plan appropriately in advance (for example, leaving home early in case of bad traffic).
+Make-up exams will not be given, except in the case of a medical emergency or a pre-planned absence (that you tell me about at least a week in advance) for a legitimate excuse such as a job interview that cannot be rescheduled.

 Asking questions online

-Please use Campuswire (see above for link).
-If the subject is of a personal nature, then please write an email to the instructor or TAs or ask during office hours, but otherwise please use Campuswire instead of email, so that all students can benefit from the discussion.
-Canvas has some sort of email/messaging feature, but we don't check it, so please use Campuswire/email to contact the course staff instead.
+Please use Piazza (see above for link).
+If the subject is of a personal nature, then please write an email to the instructor or TAs or ask during office hours, but otherwise please use Piazza instead of email, so that all students can benefit from the discussion.
+Canvas has some sort of email/messaging feature, but we don't check it, so please use Piazza/email to contact the course staff instead.